GeoscienceAustralia/sira/docs/source/ch03_installation.rst

 Both of these commands will use the build_sira_box.sh to install Linux updates and the docker components that will be required.

-It then clones the SIFRA github repository, from the master branch.
-Docker is then used to build the SIFRA environment.
+It then clones the SIRA github repository, from the master branch.
+Docker is then used to build the SIRA environment.

 Using Docker
 ++++++++++++